 “Oh, be quiet,” my free mind said in reply.
 “I could be dead in a year.
 Then, what would that all matter?”

 I did not die.
-I did take up dancing; in the form of figure skating.
+I did take up dancing—in the form of figure skating.
 I skated for thirteen years with great enjoyment.
-Like a friend that was once lost and now has been found, the bond is protected at all cost.
+Like a friend that was once lost and now has been found, the bond is protected at all costs.
 I later transferred to ballroom dancing which I loved even more.
 The latter is much warmer, and you don’t fall over.

-Dancing has helped me to feel connected to myself and to life.
-It fulfils an inner drive which has remained with me my whole life from when I was a young child with a treasured picture of beautiful ballet couple Margot Fonteyn and Rudolph Nureyev.
-I didn’t know who they were but there was something fascinating and lovely about them both.
+Dancing has helped me to feel connected to myself and life.
+It fulfils an inner drive that has remained with me from when I was a young child with a treasured picture of beautiful ballet couple Margot Fonteyn and Rudolph Nureyev.
+I didn’t know who they were, but they were fascinating and lovely.

 We are no one else.
 We are ourselves.
 We must be that, with no regrets, if we wish to be happy.
-If we keep going forward, following our own natural, intuitive, and sincere path then all things will have a tendency to align with what is a good intention.
+If we keep going forward, following our natural, intuitive, and sincere path, everything will tend to align with our good intention.